perladvent/perldotcom/content/article/_pub_2007_05_10_everyday-perl-6.md

 {
-   "title" : "Everyday Perl 6",
-   "authors" : [
-      "jonathan-scott-duff"
-   ],
-   "categories" : "perl-6",
-   "date" : "2007-05-10T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : null,
    "description" : " Perl 6 will soon be here.
 How will programming in Perl 6 be different from programming in Perl 5 for your average Perl programmer?
 The answer is: very different yet very much the same.
-A Perl 6 program viewed...", "draft" : null,
+A Perl 6 program viewed...", "slug" : "/pub/2007/05/10/everyday-perl-6.html", "authors" : [
+      "jonathan-scott-duff"
+   ],
-   "slug" : "/pub/2007/05/10/everyday-perl-6.html",
+   "draft" : null,
    "tags" : [
       "parrot",
       "perl-5",
       "perl-6",
       "pugs"
-   ]
+   ],
+   "thumbnail" : null,
+   "date" : "2007-05-10T00:00:00-08:00",
+   "categories" : "perl-6",
+   "image" : null,
+   "title" : "Everyday Perl 6"
 }